omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

   to an image file.
 Popular raster and vector formats are accepted, including PNG, JPG, SVG, GIF, TIFF, etc.

-- Finally, the :guilabel:`Export Chart...` option opens the common image/data exporting dialog (see section :ref:`ana-batch-export`) for this chart only.
+- Finally, the :guilabel:`Export Chart` option opens the common image/data exporting dialog (see section :ref:`ana-batch-export`) for this chart only.
 This option relies on the chart script for doing the actual exporting.
 (It runs the chart script  in the background, asking it for perform